The Modern Property Management System Is No Longer Just Operational — It’s a Security Control Point

 Each integration increases operational efficiency.
 But each integration also expands the attack surface.

-A PMS is now a central repository of:
+A hotel PMS platform is now a central repository of:

 From a risk perspective, this makes it incredibly attractive to criminal networks.